0

 According to Janda, movement dysfunction occurs due to variations in muscular tone, creating significantly poor posture and movement patterns.

-Consequently, an accredited health care provider can use Janda’s categorization to start predicting patterns of tightened and weakened muscles to assist in returning the body to a state of balance and equilibrium.
+Consequently, an accredited healthcare provider can use Janda’s categorization to start predicting patterns of tightened and weakened muscles to assist in returning the body to a state of balance and equilibrium.

 Part of Janda’s approach is that specific tight muscles require little stimulus to ‘tighten’ again.